abeade/browser-websocket-client/README.md

 #### Options Section

 The "Options" section allows you to save server URLs and messages that you can select from drop-down menus in the "Client" section.
 They are saved to [storage.sync](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/storage/sync) so they remain available after a browser restart.
-You can edit and delete both URLs and messages.
+You can edit and delete URLs, protocols, and messages.
 Additionally, you can pretty-print a saved message body.

+Note the toggle switch under the message body textarea.
+Use it to change the JSON formatting from single line to multi-line and vice versa.

 ![screenshot_4](screenshots/screenshot_4.png?raw=true)

-Below you can see an example of choosing a saved server URL and then a saved message.
+Below is the Client section again.
+However, now you can see dropdown menus with the saved items from the Options section.

 ![screenshot_5](screenshots/screenshot_5.png?raw=true)